From the Confessions: The Defense of the Augsburg Confession

 Pulling It Together: We cannot place our trust in works wrought (opus operatum) by ourselves.
 Surely, this is evident to everyone.
 Who among us has been found faithful—even to his own intentions?
 We fail ourselves time and time again.
 We know this to be true about ourselves, though we may try to hide the fact.
 When we are so incapable of keeping our own resolutions, how should we expect to find ourselves capable of keeping the commandments?
 Yet, even if we could, this is not God’s answer to the problem of sin.
 Our religious and moral aptitude is not the solution; Christ is.

 So we must do more than believe in the existence of God.
 We must believe that God loved us to such a great extent that he sent his only Son into the world to give us eternal life.
 Christ did not come to condemn us, but instead, to save us.
 Believe; have faith in him.

 Prayer: Give me ever-increasing faith in you, Lord.
 Amen.

 The Sacraments is a ten-week study, including sessions on Baptism, Communion, and the Office of the Keys.
-The Bible Study lessons in The Sacraments series emphasize the connection between Old and New Testaments, by drawing on sacramental themes foreshadowed in familiar Old Testament stories, and how the promises of God "for you" are expressed and fulfilled in Christ.
+The Bible Study lessons in the Sacraments unit of the Sola Confirmation Series emphasize the connection between Old and New Testaments, by drawing on sacramental themes foreshadowed in familiar Old Testament stories, and how the promises of God "for you" are expressed and fulfilled in Christ.